Matera, a stunning city in Basilicata Italy, is rich with history, cave hotels and authentic Italian food. The time to visit Matera is now.

 Eat Great Food

-We never thought we would taste better gelato than the gelato that we enjoyed in Bologna on a previous trip, but Matera came close.
+We never thought we would taste better gelato than the gelato that we enjoyed in Bologna, but Matera came close.
 Our favorite gelato was the organic (biologico) gelato served at trendy Lounge Caffè.
 The nutty pistachio and chocolate cherry flavors and creamy textures were spot-on.

 As if the ancient city with its caves isn’t enough, Matera is situated over a ravine.
 This topography makes the city perfect for hiking and exploring.